kcshettar/WebService_SP_CAPITAL_IQ/ConsoleApplicationAPIWebService/ConsoleApplicationAPIWebService/README.txt

     - This Project contains a Data Flow Task
     - The package will extract the values from column name 'Asset' & 'Address' from the source excel file
     - Sorts the values in Ascending order according to 'Asset'
-    - Dumps the data into OLE DB Destination i.e. MacquarieData Database and assigns primary key to each Asset name
+    - Dumps the data into OLE DB Destination i.e. 'MacquarieData' (Table Name : WebService2) Database and assigns primary key to each Asset name

 2. ConsoleApplicationAPIWebService:
-    - This is a Console Application Project
-    - This Application is built using C#
+    - This is a Console Application Project.
+This Application is built using C#
     - Refer Developer's Guide (SPCapitalIQAPIDevelopersGuide_v20046.pdf) before using source code
+    - The source code has all the necessary comments to understand the entire flow
-    - This makes requests to the API to get the data back from the S&P Capital IQ
+    - This makes requests to the API to get the data back from the S&P Capital IQ website
-    - The response data is stored into several objects.
-Clear the requests everytime in the source code to avoid duplicate requests to API
+    - The response data is stored into several objects
-    - The source code has all the necessary comments to understand the process & code
-    - There's option to access data with JSON format that is present in the current source code
+    - There's option to access data as JSON format which is present in the current source code
-    - A model view is created using the entity framework to access and store data to the Database
+    - A model view is created using the entity framework to access, retrieve and store data to the Database
     - Calculate total number of requests: (Total Number of mnemonics * Total number of times invoked to data services) [Note: If a mnemonic gives back 'n' number of responses, it's still considered as one request E.g. List of Key Personnel in a company]
-    - Request count & Execution time calculation logic has been already added in the source code.
-Refer the source code for more logics
+    - Request count & Execution time calculation logic has been already added in the source code

 3. MacquarieListReportProject:
     - This is a Reporting Services Project
     - This is designed according to the Business Analyst Requirements
     - Expressions are added in most of the fields as per the current requirements

-Mnemonic & Data Guide:
+Mnemonics & Data Guide:
 1. "IQ_COMPANY_ID_QUICK_MATCH" - Top 5 matches to the input string arranged by rank
 2. "IQ_PROFESSIONAL" - List of all professionals of company (Not in order) - Total Number of people: Maximum 30
 3. "IQ_PROFESSIONAL_TITLE" - List of titles for respective company professionals - Manual code is written to display the CEO name at the first